Hekiru Hikawa

 Hekiru Hikawa (氷川へきる, Hikawa Hekiru) is a Japanese manga artist, best known for creating Pani Poni.
 Pani Poni was adapted into an anime television series and spun off into two manga series, Maro-Mayu and The Alternative Cure Magical Girl Behoimi-chan.
 However Hikawa ended the series in 2011 to work on other projects.
-Hikawa is currently working on his new manga series, Candy Pop Nightmare.
+Hikawa is currently working on his new manga series, Candy Pop Nightmare and Hanaori-san wa Tensei Shite mo Kenka ga Shitai.